National Environmental Policy Act at the NRC

 Section 305(b) of the Magnuson–Stevens Fishery Conservation and Management Act of 1976, as amended, requires the NRC to consult the National Marine Fisheries Service about potential adverse effects any proposed action may have on essential fish habitats.
 The Service has issued regulations for such consultation at 50 CFR 600.

-The NRC welcomes public input to its environmental reviews under NEPA.
+The NRC welcomes public input on its environmental reviews under NEPA.
 The staff actively seeks the public's views on what should be covered in its EISs (called the "scoping process").
 All draft EISs are made available for public comment.
 A draft EA and FONSI may be made available for public comment before becoming final.
+The NRC may hold public meetings to gather public comments or to provide information about the project.
 See Documents for Comment for NRC NEPA documents currently available for comment.
 In addition, the NRC provides notices of major licensing applications to inform the public about hearings and opportunities to intervene.